MicrosoftDocs/defender-docs/defender-xdr/mto-overview.md

 ---
-title: Multi-tenant management in Microsoft Defender XDR
+title: Multi-tenant management for the Microsoft unified security operations platform
-description: Overview of multi-tenant management in Microsoft Defender XDR. ms.service: defender-xdr ms.author: siosulli
+description: Learn about multi-tenant management for Microsoft Defender XDR and Microsoft Sentinel in the the Microsoft unified security operations platform. ms.service: defender-xdr ms.author: siosulli
 author: siosulli